pinpinroku/everest-mod-cli/README.md

 # Everest Mod CLI

-A command-line interface tool for managing Celeste mods using the maddie480's public online database.
+A command line tool to help manage mods for the 2D platformer Celeste.

 This project currently targets **Linux** installation. **macOS** might work, but it's not guaranteed.